Suikoden (video game): Reception

 At the time of its release, Suikoden received mostly positive reviews.
 It has averaged a score of 82% on GameRankings culled from 14 reviews.
 Art Angel of GamePro deemed it "a superlative RPG experience.
 What separates Suikoden from other RPGs are a great story line, sensational sounds, and a user-friendly interface."
 He elaborated that the many subplots "neatly tie up the final denouement", the soundtrack captures the feeling behind each situation and setting, and the clearly laid-out inventories eliminate any unnecessary effort in playing the game.
 He identified the graphics as his one point of criticism, citing the pixelization when the game zooms and the absence of full motion video.
 A reviewer for Next Generation called it "one of the most addictive RPGs to come along."
 He particularly praised the look of the combat engine, the strategic elements of the war battles, and the lack of a resurrection mechanic.
 He described the story as "stock RPG" but said it was enough to keep the player motivated.
 The four reviewers of Electronic Gaming Monthly were enthusiastic about the lengthy storyline, massive lineup of playable characters, different combat systems, and soundtrack.
 They described it as the most ambitious PlayStation RPG to date, while noting that it was soon to be eclipsed by Final Fantasy VII.
 IGN claimed the game was "one of the best RPGs ever made", stating that although its story is simple, the background visuals and music are beautiful and fantastic, and it never becomes boring.
 Jeff Gerstmann stated in GameSpot that, although not ground-breaking, it was a good game, if short and easy.
 He considered the game as a "warm-up" for upcoming RPGs such as Wild Arms or Final Fantasy VII.
 Game Revolution gave the game an A−, quoting in particular its astonishing musical scores.

 Electronic Gaming Monthly named Suikoden a runner-up for Role-Playing Game of the Year.
 Though the award went to Blood Omen: Legacy of Kain, they noted it had been a close race between the two games.
+During the inaugural Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Suikoden for "Console Game of the Year" and "Console Role-Playing Game of the Year".

 In a retrospective review, RPGamer stated that the game was original, breaking out from the typical "Mysterious stranger saves the world" story-line, and also pointed out that it was a relatively simple game suited generally for "novices" and for "die-hard fans" of the series who hadn't played it yet and rated it a 7.
 Peter Tieryas of Kotaku described the narrative as telling "a sweeping tale about justice, corruption, and humanity in a way few games have."
 Game Informer ranked it the 82nd best game ever made in its 100th issue in 2001.
 They felt that its originality made up for lower-than-average graphics and standard gameplay.